 I recently joined a great online wine tasting presented by Andrea Cecchi.
-His family wine roots date back to 1893, and they bought their first property in the sixties, which was Villa Cerna in Castellina, Tuscany.
+His family wine roots date back to 1893, and they bought their first property in the sixties, Villa Cerna in Castellina, Tuscany.
 However, Cecchi’s enterprise has grown significantly.
 They now have three other Tuscan estates (another in Chianti Classico, San Gimignano and Scansano), and one in Umbria’s Montefalco.
 Perhaps it was because of the perverse rarity of a sunny British August day, but the wine that initially caught my eye was white.
-Here’s Litorale, a 100% Vermentino from their Val Delle Rose estate in the heart of Morellino di Scansano DOCG.
+So here’s Litorale, a 100% Vermentino from their Val Delle Rose estate in the heart of Morellino di Scansano DOCG.

 Litorale is an apt name.
 Littoral is a geographical description of the tidal coastal zone that extends from the beach down to the nearshore.
 Indeed, in Latin, the word litus means shore.
 With its three deckchairs, the wine label sums up exactly what this wine is all about; stylish carefree relaxation.

 Litorale Vermentino, DOC Maremma, 2019.
 13%